KarolS/millfork/docs/api/command-line.md

 * `-fsubroutine-extraction`, `-fno-subroutine-extraction` –
 Whether identical fragments of functions should be extracted into subroutines (experimental).
 Makes the code smaller.
+For large programs, the effect is often much bigger than `-Os` (use both for even better effect).
-Computationally very expensive.
+May occasionally be computationally very expensive.
 `.ini` equivalent: `subroutine_extraction`.
 Default: no.